GUIDE FOR AUTHORS

 INTRODUCTION

-This should provide an adequate background and general context for the work, explaining its significance, and indicating why it should be of interest to researchers.
-Avoiding a detailed literature survey or a summary of the results.
-State the objectives of the study at the end of this section.
+This section should provide an adequate background and general context for the work, explaining its significance, and indicating why it should be of interest to researchers.
+The Introduction should begin by outlining the global relevance of the research topic, highlighting key international trends, challenges, or developments.
+Authors should then narrow the focus to regional and local contexts to demonstrate the study’s relevance within its specific setting.

-This section should consist of an overview, a summary, and an evaluation or synthesis of the current state of knowledge about a specific area of research.
+This section should also consist of a critical synthesis of recent and relevant literature, and current state of knowledge about a specific area of research while identifying clear gaps or inconsistencies that justify the present study.
+Citations should prioritise current, high-quality sources.
 It may also include a discussion of methodological issues and suggestions for future research.

 METHODOLOGY